User Tools

 journalctl --since=yesterday -k -p4 -b -0 | /usr/sbin/fwlogwatch - -c /etc/fwlogwatch/fwlogwatch.config -m10

-This script will analyze all firewall logs since yesterday on the current boot.
+This command will analyze all firewall logs since yesterday on the current boot.

 0 7 * * * journalctl --since=yesterday -k -p4 -b -0 | fwlogwatch - -c /etc/fwlogwatch/fwlogwatch.config -m10